 5th November 2019

-The image below shows the levels of microscopic dust particles in the atmosphere in January 2019.
-While Europe and the US haven’t experienced the sort of levels that are currently making headlines in India, we shouldn’t be complacent.
+The image below shows the levels of dust particles in the atmosphere in January 2019.
+While Europe and the US rarely experience the sort of levels that are currently making headlines in India, we shouldn’t be complacent.

-By the time smog becomes visible, levels can already be at unhealthy (150+) levels.
-So how can we know just how much of these toxic particles and dust is floating all around us?
+By the time smog becomes visible, air quality can already be at unhealthy (100+) levels.
+So how can we know just how much of these toxic dust particles are floating all around us?

 The Kaiterra Laser Egg